tremberic/orchestration-framework/README.md

 Text2SQL access pattern.
 - **Python Tool**: For supporting custom user operations (i.e. sending API requests to third party services), which requires calling arbitrary python.
+- **SQL Tool**: For supporting custom SQL pipelines built by users.

 The Agent Gateway supports multi-step and multi-tool workflows.
 Users have the flexibility to create multiple Cortex Search and Cortex Analyst tools for use with the